emiliemony/WorkoutList/README.md

 # WorkoutList

-**WorkoutList** is a lightweight iOS app that lets you create multiple custom workout lists, each with editable exercises, rep/time tracking, and a simple countdown timer for time-based sets.
+**WorkoutList** is an iOS app that lets you create workout lists, each with editable exercises and rep/time tracking.

 | Feature | Details |
 |---------|---------|